Project Y: Implosion-type weapon design

 Within the explosives was the 4.5 inch thick aluminum pusher, which provided a smooth transition from the relatively low density explosive to the next layer, the 3 inch thick tamper of natural uranium.
 Its main job was to hold the critical mass together as long as possible, but it would also reflect neutrons back into the core.
 Some part of it might fission as well.
 To prevent predetonation by an external neutron, the tamper was coated in a thin layer of boron.

-A polonium-beryllium modulated neutron initiator, known as an "urchin" because its shape resembled a sea urchin, was developed to start the chain reaction at precisely the right moment.
+A polonium-beryllium modulated neutron initiator, known as an "urchin" because its shape resembled the inner shell of a sea urchin, was developed to start the chain reaction at precisely the right moment.
 This work with the chemistry and metallurgy of radioactive polonium was directed by Charles Allen Thomas of the Monsanto Company and became known as the Dayton Project.
 Testing required up to 500 curies per month of polonium, which Monsanto was able to deliver.
 The whole assembly was encased in a duralumin bomb casing to protect it from bullets and flak.

 The ultimate task of the metallurgists was to determine how to cast plutonium into a sphere.
 The brittle α phase that exists at room temperature changes to the plastic β phase at higher temperatures.
 Attention then shifted to the even more malleable δ phase that normally exists in the 300 to 450 C range.
 It was found that this was stable at room temperature when alloyed with aluminum, but aluminum emits neutrons when bombarded with alpha particles, which would exacerbate the pre-ignition problem.
 The metallurgists then hit upon a plutonium–gallium alloy, which stabilized the δ phase and could be hot pressed into the desired spherical shape.
 As plutonium was found to corrode readily, the sphere was coated with nickel.

 The work proved dangerous.
 By the end of the war, half the experienced chemists and metallurgists had to be removed from work with plutonium when unacceptably high levels of the element appeared in their urine.
 A minor fire at Los Alamos in January 1945 led to a fear that a fire in the plutonium laboratory might contaminate the whole town, and Groves authorized the construction of a new facility for plutonium chemistry and metallurgy, which became known as the DP-site.
 The hemispheres for the first plutonium pit (or core) were produced and delivered on 2 July 1945.
 Three more hemispheres followed on 23 July and were delivered three days later.